Materials Guide

 PropertyASTM F136 TitaniumSolid 14k / 18k Gold

-WeightVery lightHeavier (varies by piece)
+WeightVery lightHeavier

-Best for sensitive skinBest choiceGood choice
+Best for sensitive skinBest starting pointGood if alloy is right

 When to Choose Titanium